honeycombio/libhoney-py/README.md

 You may need to install the `bump2version` utility by running `pip install bump2version`.

-To release a new version, run
+To update the version number, do

 ```
 bump2version [major|minor|patch|release|build]
-git push --tags
 ```

-After a successful build, a new version will automatically be uploaded to PyPI.
+If you want to release the version publicly, you will need to manually create a tag `v<x.y.z>` and push it in order to cause CircleCI to automatically push builds to github releases and PyPI.